 Laparotomy (open abdominal surgery) – this is reserved for the most severe cases and can involve removal of the uterus and the ovaries (abdominal hysterectomy and bilateral salpingo-oopherectomy) or even parts of the bowel or bladder, if the disease is extending to these organs.
 Recovery time is significantly longer than laparoscopy.
 However, this type of surgery is very rare and before going ahead, patients will be given the opportunity to discuss the risks and benefits of the surgery in detail with their specialist.

-Assisted reproductive therapy (ART) – fertility treatment such as fertilisation'>in vitro fertilisation (IVF) can be used to overcome the difficulties that women with endometriosis face when trying to conceive.
+Assisted reproductive therapy (ART) – fertility treatment such as in vitro fertilisation (IVF) can be used to overcome the difficulties that women with endometriosis face when trying to conceive.
 See the article on female infertility for further information.

-Alternative therapies – many women with endometriosis seek, and indeed find, relief from their symptoms by using alternative therapies such as acupuncture, herbal remedies, or a hot water bottle, etc. Although there is no evidence that these treatments work, they could be used in conjunction with conventional medicine, if women feel that they are beneficial.
+Alternative therapies – many women with endometriosis seek, and indeed find, relief from their symptoms by using alternative therapies such as acupuncture, herbal remedies, or a hot water bottle, etc. Although there is no scientific evidence that these treatments are effective, they could be used in conjunction with conventional medicine, if women feel that they are beneficial.
 Patients should inform their doctor about any herbal remedies they are considering to ensure they do not interfere with any prescribed medication they are taking.

 Treatments of endometriosis can cause some of the side-effects listed below.